myesn/awesome/README.md

 *   [easy-mock/easy-mock](https://github.com/easy-mock/easy-mock) - A persistent service that generates mock data quickly and provids visualization view.
 *   [DIYgod/APlayer](https://github.com/DIYgod/APlayer) - :lollipop: Wow, such a beautiful HTML5 music player
 *   [DIYgod/DPlayer](https://github.com/DIYgod/DPlayer) - :lollipop: Wow, such a lovely HTML5 danmaku video player
-*   [socketio/engine.io](https://github.com/socketio/engine.io) - The engine used in the Socket.IO JavaScript server, which manages the low-level transports such as HTTP long-polling and WebSocket.
 *   [Kong/insomnia-mockbin](https://github.com/Kong/insomnia-mockbin) - Insomnia Mockbin is the underlying backend for the API mocks capability of Insomnia.
 It is built and used by Kong, the author of the open-source Kong Gateway.
 *   [seajs/seajs-text](https://github.com/seajs/seajs-text) - A Sea.js plugin for loading text resources such as template, json etc
 *   [lodash/lodash](https://github.com/lodash/lodash) - A modern JavaScript utility library delivering modularity, performance, & extras.